geniusrise/geniusrise/README.md

 ## 🎛️ Fine-Tuning Process

-The fine-tuning process in Geniusrise-CLI involves pulling data from various sources, piping them into various LLMs to generate prompts, and then using these prompts to fine-tune the target model.
+The fine-tuning process in geniusrise involves pulling data from various sources, piping them into various LLMs to generate prompts, and then using these prompts to fine-tune the target model.
 Here's a PlantUML diagram to illustrate the process: